 Wilhelm considered two others in addition to iGrafx, and compared the features in all three.
 He quickly reached a decision: “the iGrafx platform allows you to link items to one another right down to event level.
 And the ability to make these flows available over the Web was in itself a compelling reason to choose this product.”
 By ‘event level’, Wilhelm is referring to one of the five levels that comprise ABB’s iGrafx-developed process model: the first and highest level is the strategic one—it determines how the business is controlled.
 At level three are the operational processes.
 Level five is where events take place.

 “Using iGrafx, we were able to visualize, document, analyze—and improve—our business processes,” says Wilhelm.
 “And, with the iGrafx Platform repositories, we can make processes easily available to authorized users by publishing them on the Web—and that, in turn, has improved our communication.
 Also, the ability to access repository documents without requiring a separate publishing step has improved end-user job satisfaction and decreased web maintenance costs.”

 Wilhelm offers an enthusiastic summary of his experience with iGrafx: “iGrafx tools have proven ideal for us.
-The iGrafx Platform combined with the repository capabilities, has helped us keep track of the complex and often interdependent processes within our organization, allowing us to streamline them more effectively.”
+The iGrafx Platform has helped us keep track of the complex and often interdependent processes within our organization, allowing us to streamline them more effectively.”
 He adds, “The entire company will reap the benefits.”